Md-Mintu-Hossain/Pandas_Data_Analysis/README.md

 # Pandas_Data_Analysis
-Basics of Pandas Data Analysis
+Basics of Pandas Data Analysis.
+There is a lot of exapmles and practices about pandas.